memo33/sc4pac-tools/cli.md

-update          Update all installed packages to their latest version and install any missing packages. remove          Remove packages that have been installed explicitly. reinstall       Mark previously installed packages for re-installation. search          Search for the name of a package. info            Display more information about a package. list            List all installed packages.
+update          Update all installed packages to their latest version and install any missing packages. remove          Remove packages that have been installed explicitly. reinstall       Mark previously installed packages for re-installation. repair          Scan the Plugins folder for broken packages and repair them. search          Search for the name of a package. info            Display more information about a package. list            List all installed packages.